 - Restaurant Cost Control through Yield Management

 All the duties mentioned above, along with the opening and closing checklists, should be followed to avoid any complications in restaurant operation.
-Overall, a restaurant manager’s duties include overseeing the operations for the smooth functioning of the restaurant.
+Overall, a restaurant manager’s duties include overseeing the processes for the smooth functioning of the restaurant.